Transportation by AIR

 - Pack batteries in your carry-on luggage in a safe and secure manner.

-- Print hard copy of HEDBOX-UN-MSDS-BatteryModel-2017.pdf certificate, that you can download under the battery model download section.
+- Print a hard copy of HEDBOX-BatteryModel-UN-MSDS 2022.pdf certificate, which you can download under the appropriate battery model download section.

-- Pay attention to the battery’s Watt-hour rating to suit above explained rules for board battery on passenger aircraft.
+- Pay attention to the battery’s Watt-hour rating to suit the above-explained rules for board battery on passenger aircraft.

 Good to know

-What’s the ideal approach to maintaining a good battery-life to battery-health ratio?
+What’s the ideal approach to maintaining a good battery life to the battery-health ratio?

 - Recommend fully discharging your battery once a month to make sure this stays accurate.